jkwitchel/dungeonscribe/README.md

 ## 🧙 About the Creator

-Made by Jeremy Witchel to simplify and preserve his epic D&D campaigns with friends.
+Made by Jeremy Witchel to simplify and preserve my epic D&D campaigns with friends.

 ---